alkalain/portfolio-photo/README.md

 Home page :
     - Logo/ or Profile photography
-    - a big navigation menu
+    ° a big navigation menu

 Navgation bar:
-    - routlinks to all the pages (done)
+    * routlinks to all the pages
     - style the nav to have a comon nav bar
-    -style a home page nav menu
+    - style a home page nav menu
 Photo galary :
     * setup a fake api to have a test data for presentaition
     * save images in a json file
-    ° implement the fake api in the galary component
+    * implement the fake api in the galary component
-    - Make the presentation of each photo with quick description and for what kind uses it cans be usefull
+    ° Make the presentation of each photo with quick description and for what kind uses it cans be usefull

 About me page:
     - write a pargraph presenting my parcour and who am I